Alert rules and alert templates¶

 To check the full list of available PMM templates, see the List of available alert templates topic

-Create alert rules from alert rule templates
+Create alert rules from alert rule templates¶

 This section focuses on creating an alert rule based on PMM templates.
 For information on working with the other alert types, check the Grafana documentation on Grafana Labs.

-Provision alert resources
+Provision alert resources¶

 Before creating PMM alert rules, configure the required alert resources:

-1. Go to PMM Configuration > Settings > Advanced Settings and ensure that the Percona Alerting option is enabled.
+- Go to PMM Configuration > Settings > Advanced Settings and ensure that the Percona Alerting option is enabled.
 When this is disabled, the Alerting page displays only Grafana-managed alert rules.
 This means that you will not be able to create alerts based on PMM templates.

-2. Go to Dashboards and check the folders available for storing alert rules.
+- Go to Dashboards and check the folders available for storing alert rules.
 If none of the available folders are relevant for your future alert rules, click New > New Folder and create a custom one.

-3. Go to Alerting > Alert rule templates and check the default PMM templates.
+- Go to Alerting > Alert rule templates and check the default PMM templates.
 If none of the templates include a relevant expression for the type of alerts that you want to create, click Add template to create a custom template instead.

-Configure alert templates
+Configure alert templates¶

 Alerts templates are YAML files that provide the source framework for alert rules.
 Alert templates contain general template details and an alert expression defined in MetricsQL.
 This query language is backward compatible with PromQL.

-Create custom templates
+Create custom templates¶

 If none of the default PMM templates contain a relevant expression for the alert rule that you need, you can create a custom template instead.

-You can base multiple alert rules on the same template.
-For example, you can create a pmm_node_high_cpu_load template that can be used as the source for alert rules for production versus staging, warning versus critical, etc.
+template that can be used as the source for alert rules for production versus staging, warning versus critical, etc.

-Template format
+Template format¶

 When creating custom templates, make sure to use the required template format below: